tussanakorn/Database-website-for-customer-airline-booking-with-Django/README.md

-#  ✈ Database website of flight information with Django ✈
+#  ✈ Database website for customer airline booking with Django ✈

 CPE231 Database Systems, October-November 2020
 - This project is made for educational purposes only.
 It is not intended to copy the website airasia in any way.